Premises Liability Lawyer

 Premises liability injuries are common in the United States, with more than half a million slip and fall incidents resulting in hospital care every year, according to the Bureau of Labor Statistics.
 Slip and fall incidents result in more than 20,000 deaths, mostly among the elderly.

 Oftentimes, the owner or manager of a property tries to skirt responsibility for an accident, claiming that it was not their fault, or that the accident victim should have been able to avoid the hazard that caused the injury.
-For this reason, it is important that a person in Jackson, Mississippi suffering a premises liability injury consult a skilled Jackson premises liability lawyer such as John Giddens, who can evaluate the claim, and establish the best argument for holding the property owner accountable for the negligence that caused the accident to occur.
+For this reason, it is important that a person in Mississippi suffering a premises liability injury consult a skilled Mississippi premises liability lawyer such as John Giddens, who can evaluate the claim, and establish the best argument for holding the property owner accountable for the negligence that caused the accident to occur.

 The most common type of premises liability injury in Mississippi occurs as a result of slipping or falling on a hazardous floor surface, including wet or uneven ground, or loose rugs or mats.
 The ground covered with untreated ice or snow can also lead to a fall.
 These kinds of falls can lead to a variety of injuries, including head trauma such as a concussion; neck and back injuries; strains, sprains, or bruises; and broken or dislocated bones.